andrewiankidd/pi-k3s-gitops/src/bootstrap/netboot/README.md

 - **assets/**: Files that will be copied to the server
   - **boot/**: Contains an OS configuration script `apply-config.sh` script and a configuration example file.
 - **scripts/**: Contains scripts for building and preparing images.
-  - `build-image.sh`: Script to download, extract, and prepare OS images for netboot.
+  - `build-raspios.sh`: Script to download, extract, and prepare OS images for netboot.
   - `build-nix.sh`: Script to build a NixOS image.
 - **vm/**: Contains scripts and configurations for setting up a virtual machine using Multipass.
   - `init/`: Initialization scripts for the VM.